evollved/VidSubX/docs/Preferences.md

 Y Axis Padding: The y-axis padding prevents the vertical line of the boundary box from being too close to the detected subtitle text.
 This value is fixed for all video heights.

+BBox Drop Score: The minimum acceptable confidence score for each detected boundary box.
+A low score would result in a final detected subtitle area that is less accurate and covers areas that may not contain any subtitle text.

 Use Default Search Area: The default part of the video frame will be searched to detect subtitles.
 When unchecked the entire video frame is searched when detecting subtitles.